By: Mark Zabawa, Director of North America OEM/Direct Sales on May 10th, 2021

 We don’t like to pressure you, but we have more information.

 To help explore various options available for pressure transducers, visit a manufacturer’s website.
-On our website, we offer product information pages, white papers, specification sheets, material selection guides, videos, and many other tools.
+On our website, we offer product information pages, e-books, white papers, specification sheets, material selection guides, videos, and many other resources and tools.

 Mark Zabawa is the Director of North America OEM/Direct Sales here at Ashcroft.
 He has spent the past 25+ years in the pressure sensor/transducer industry, with 15 of those years at Ashcroft.
 Mark has been in roles ranging from Technical Support and Product Management to Regional and National Sales, and his current role is focused on OEM Direct Sales.